thaiseq/ChurnAnalysis/README.md

-# Telecom Data Churn Analysis
+# Detecting customers who are likely to cancel a subscription to a Telecom service

    In this project, the goal is to identify churn customers, that is, customers most likely to cancel subscription to a fictitious telecom company.
 Customer churn is a really interesting problem, because once identified, it is possible to focus on retention actions, providing adequate intervention to encourage them to stay and minimize customer exit.
 The dataset for this project was obtained from the [OpenML](https://www.openml.org/d/40701) public repository.
 The dataset relating features of account and usage for churn and non churn clients.
 In the context of this project, this is a problem of supervised classification and Machine Learning algorithms will be used for the development of predictive models and evaluation of accuracy and performance.
 It seeks to find the most appropriate model for the business.